abnowack/ButteredPost/notes.md

     pass list of page attrs, and current page to locals in exec blocks do execution in blocks
     write to disk

+Get index URL homepage linking correct
+Upload project to github

+ fuck it, just do the {{ }} and <!--% %--> syntax for python escaping

  # Roadmap